--> Skip to Main Content

 The Lafayette Collection

-This collection of materials about the Marquis de LaFayette was given to Dr. Waights G. Henry, Jr., for LaGrange College by Dr. Leland D. Case, of Tucson, Arizona, who is a friend of Count Louis de Lasteyrie and of Count Rene de Chambrun, both descendants of LaFayette.
+This collection of materials about the Marquis de LaFayette was given to Dr. Waights G. Henry, Jr., for LaGrange College by Dr. Leland D. Case, of Tucson, Arizona.
+Dr. Case is a friend of Count Louis de Lasteyrie and of Count Rene de Chambrun, both descendants of LaFayette.
 This gift resulted from Dr. Case's friendship with Dr. Georges de Bone, Associate Professor of Modern Languages at LaGrange College, and was made because LaGrange was named for the country estate of LaFayette, located about thirty miles from Paris.

 Professor Georges de Bone, ca. 1970s